sgmurphy/wordpress-plugins/back-in-stock-notifier-for-woocommerce/readme.txt

 == Changelog ==
+= 5.4.1 2024-08-21 =
+* Fix: Fatal error – Cannot access offset of type string on string in the file "class-copy-mailer.php"
+* Tweak: Tested with WooCommerce 9.1.4
+* Tweak: Tested with WordPress 6.6.1

 = 5.4.0 2024-06-03 =
 * New: Added a new setting "Keep Subscription Entry to Subscribed Status even Instock Email Sent (Unless it is Unsubscribed)".
 * Tweak:Tested with WooCommerce 8.9.1